Skip to content

 Most articles covering becoming a proofreader will tell you to identify your niche or get a formal education to get started.
 I don’t think that’s the first step you should take:

-Whether you want to make money proofreading as a side hustle or a full-time work-from-home job, correcting mistakes must be something you enjoy.
+Whether you want to make money proofreading as a side hustle or a full-time work-from-home job, correcting mistakes and understanding style guides must be something you enjoy.
 Do you?

 Here is the deal about proofreading – 90% of the job is reading.
 In other words, proofreaders get paid to read different documents they might have no interest in otherwise.